 Attorney-client privilege also ceases to exist after the death of a client.
 However, if the injury victim dies after an accident, that person’s family members may become the client if they decide to continue legal action under a wrongful death case.

 Need Help Filing a Claim?
-Call Us Today
+Call Our Texas Law Firm Today

 Working with an attorney to recover damages after an accident has many benefits, including the benefit of attorney-client privilege.
 If you were injured due to someone else’s negligent actions, you should strongly consider calling our knowledgeable attorneys as soon as possible.